AJMTeaching/exploring-real-world-code-examples-AlexanderJaghab/Exploring Code in Daily life.md

                 "Next": "Move up reference number"
 ### Why?
 This entire file goes through creating the schedules, also has multiple bug correctors, like checking if there is a duplicate schedule before proceeding
+I was struggling with this one to find specific lines to quote, each file interacts with each other in different ways
 # - Fitness app calorie counter.

 ### Link: